 Let’s start with how liquid damages a cell phone.
 There are three basic things it can do (and it can do 1, 2, or all 3 of these):

 - Some of the non-motherboard components get damaged.
 This might be the battery, screen, power button, charging port, etc. These are generally pretty easy to replace and not a problem if you can identify which components are bad.

 - Some of the components on the motherboard get shorted out and damaged beyond repair.
 This basically turns your phone into a paperweight (you can do some soldering tricks but they aren’t usually economically feasible).

 - Some of the wiring on the motherboard corrodes and creates a shortage with other wiring.
 This is often fixable – at least in the short term.

 Think about a rusting car.
-Your car doesn’t rust the first winter you drive it on salt covered roads.
+Your car doesn’t rust the first winter you drive it on salt-covered roads.
 But after 10 years of winter driving you start to see rust.
 Then every year a little more rust.
 It develops slowly over time.

-The same thing happens with water damaged cell phones – only instead of years we’re talking weeks.
-You can clean them out using a sonic cleaner and electronics safe cleaning solution.
+The same thing happens with water damaged cell phones – only instead of years we’re talking days or weeks.
+You can clean everything out using a sonic cleaner and electronics safe cleaning solution.
 That might remove 95% of all corrosion and debris.
 But that other 5% doesn’t stay put.
 Like rust on a car, it slowly starts to grow over the course of a week, a month, or 3 months.
 It will begin to spread until one day your wifi won’t work, your camera goes out, your phone stops charging, the screen goes black, or some combination of all those things.